 Preparing for the Law School Admission Test (LSAT)

 The Law School Admission Test (LSAT) is a standardized test required for admission to most law schools, including those in Pennsylvania.
 The LSAT consists of multiple-choice questions that assess reading comprehension, analytical reasoning, and logical reasoning skills.
-With the test available on a quarterly basis at various testing locations globally, you’ll have ample opportunities to showcase your abilities.
+With the test available on a quarterly basis at various testing locations in your area, you’ll have ample opportunities to showcase your abilities when you’re ready.
+As of 2024, the LSAT registration fee is $222.
+Specific test locations in Pennsylvania near your city include:

 Selecting the Right Law School in Pennsylvania